Now Viewing Excavation & Trenching Safety Toolbox Talk

 Excavation & Trenching Safety Toolbox Talk

-Excavation and trenching are among the most dangerous tasks on any jobsite.
-Cave-ins, falling loads, and underground hazards can turn routine work into serious incidents in seconds.
+Excavation and trenching are some of the most dangerous tasks on any jobsite.
+What looks like routine digging can turn into a serious incident in seconds if proper precautions aren’t taken.

-Today’s toolbox talk focuses on how to identify risks and keep everyone safe when working in and around trenches.
+This toolbox talk focuses on identifying trenching hazards and working safely in and around excavations.

 • A trench collapse can happen without warning

-• Most incidents occur in trenches 5–15 feet deep
+• Most incidents happen in trenches 5–15 feet deep

-• Many are preventable with proper planning and protection
+• Many trench accidents are preventable with proper planning and protection

 • Hazardous atmospheres (low oxygen, gases)